 The backcountry ski touring leash from B&D is designed to alleviate the need to detach and attach your skis while putting on your climbing skins.
 The 1980s phone-style elastic cord stretches enough so you can lift your skis to put on your skins.
 This means you won’t lose your ski during transitions.
 It also allows for more slack in the line when your bindings release in a fall...

 Leashes can be very valuable if you’re prone to dropping your skis off a mountain.
 The Plum leashes are a coiled cable and carabiner that can be hitched to your toe pieces and then to your boot.
 The length is spot on for a perfect amount of versatility without getting in the way while skinning.
 It’s long enough that you can the leash attachment point on your boot and still have eno..

 The patented brakes from Kreuzspitze are cool removable devices that slide into your crampon slot.
 They are secured by a simple locking switch (included) that is mounted with a single screw under your foot.
 Take them off when skinning uphill, slide them back on before skiing down.
 The brakes will retract when you lock your heel into ski mode and deploy when you have a yard sale.
 Gr..

 Moving Dynafit bindings from one ski to another often requires a brake change to accommodate the new width.
 Brakes can also get damaged.
-Please note ► "Some of the Dynafit brakes listed below the line" are priced individually so you will need two in the former case or one if replacing damage.
-The brakes have a few millimeters of wiggle room, so a 100mm brake will work on a ski slig..
+Please note ► The Dynafit brakes listed below the line are priced individually so you will need two if switching skis or one if fixing damage.
+The brakes have a few millimeters of wiggle room, so a 100mm brake will work on a ski slightly over 100m..